Prediction defaults for networked-guarantee loans: Preliminaries.

-In order to build a highly representative feature which can reliably reflect the statistic relationships between the customers information and their repayment ability, we cleaned the data and construct the features as basic profile, credit behavior, active loan information, and network features.
-The detailed features can be categorized into the following groups:\\ \textbf{Basic Profile (BP)} refers to the essential company registration information, which reflect the character, capital, collateral, capability, condition and stability~\cite{meng2015credit}.
-We use business nature, registered capital, enterprise scale, employee number and others as corporation's basic profile.
-Most banks require company to update the basic information when the enterprise makes a loan application, and we choose to use the latest information as the basic profile features of the loan.
+In order to build a feature that can reliably represent the statistical relationships between the customer information and their repayment ability, we cleaned the data and constructed the features including the following factors:

+\textbf{Registration information:} This includes the character, capital, collateral, capability, condition and stability.
+We use business nature, registered capital, enterprise scale, employee number and other features as a corporation’s basic profile.
+Most banks require the company to update this basic information when the enterprise makes a loan application; we use the latest information.